Cultural Revolution: Etymology

-The terminology of cultural revolution appeared in communist party discourses and newspapers prior to the founding of the People's Republic of China.
-During this period, the term was used interchangeably with "cultural construction" and referred to eliminating illiteracy in order to widen public participation in civic matters.
-This usage of "cultural revolution" continued through the 1950s and into the 1960s, and often involved drawing parallels to the May Fourth Movement or the Soviet cultural revolution of 1928–1931.
+The terminology of "cultural revolution" appeared in communist party discourses and newspapers prior to the founding of the People's Republic of China.
+During this period, the term was used interchangeably with "cultural construction" and referred to the elimination of illiteracy in order to widen public participation in civic matters.
+This usage of "cultural revolution" continued through the 1950s and into the 1960s, and often involved drawing parallels to the May Fourth Movement or the Soviet cultural revolution from 1928 to 1931.

 Background

 Creation of the People's Republic

 On 1 October 1949, Mao Zedong declared the People's Republic of China, symbolically bringing the decades-long Chinese Civil War to a close.
-Remaining Republican forces fled to Taiwan and continued to resist the People's Republic in various ways.
-Many soldiers of the Chinese Republicans were left in mainland China, and Mao Zedong launched the Campaign to Suppress Counterrevolutionaries to eliminate these soldiers left behind, as well as elements of Chinese society viewed as potentially dangerous to Mao's new government.
+Remaining Nationalist forces fled to Taiwan and continued to resist the People's Republic in various ways.
+Many soldiers of the Chinese Nationalists were left in mainland China, and, in 1950, Mao Zedong launched the Campaign to Suppress Counterrevolutionaries to eliminate these soldiers left behind, as well as elements of Chinese society viewed as potentially dangerous to Mao's new government.